juxt/yada/dev/resources/user-guide.md

 But for POST requests, there is a body parameter, which defines the entity body that must be sent with the request.
 This might be used, for example, to post a new transaction to a bank account.

-We can declare the parameter in the resource map's __:parameters__ entry.
+We can declare the parameter in the resource description's __:parameters__ entry.
 At runtime, these parameters are extracted from a request and  added as the __:parameters__ entry of the _request context_.

 Let's show this with an example.